waffle-iron/docs-rackspace/README.md

 # docs-rackspace
-Documentation for creating and maintaining Rackspace product documentation
+Documentation for creating, maintaining, building, and publishing Rackspace documentation to developer.rackspace.com.

 This repository contains for creating and maintaining Rackspace product documentation.